 Camper health and safety is paramount.

 Penn College adheres to governmental and health agency guidelines, procedures, and practices for the COVID-19 pandemic to provide an optimal living and learning camp environment.
-Safety protocols are in place and all Pre-College Programs attendees will be asked to submit a negative test result no more than 72 hours prior to arriving on campus.
+Safety protocols are in place and all Pre-College Programs attendees who are not fully vaccinated will be asked to submit a negative test result no more than 72 hours prior to arriving on campus.

 Design, Build, & Grow Landscape & Horticulture